Tests

 Some readers may already have noticed that the implementation above does indeed not work as we would expect.
 Let's create some tests to illustrate this!

-The unit test library is built around creating what is called test suites.
-Each suite is essentially a function that may contain test statements.
-A suite is defined using the suite keyword, followed by the name of a suite.
+The unit test library is built around creating tests.
+Each test is essentially a function that may contain check statements.
+A test is defined using the test keyword, followed by a name for the test.
 To be able to use this syntax in Basic Storm, the test library must first be included.
 As such, we add the use statement to the top of our file:

 use test;